 Still not sure what type of pondweed problem you’re experiencing?
 Check out our weed definitions page to learn more.
 Want an easy way to identify what product to use on which type of pondweed?
 Download our Products to Treat Pondweed Chart by clicking the link below.
 You can also view our Aquatic Vegetation Treatment Plan for treatment specific recommendations.

 All-natural follow up is important

 Chemicals work great for addressing initial pond problems.
 But it’s very important to break the chemical cycle and introduce a long-term, healthier solution.
 Once initial pondweed problems are addressed we strongly encourage the use of our all-natural 3-step process.
 Step one uses biodegradable dispensers to add beneficial bacteria to the water that consume and remove the excess nutrients that act as a food source for excess nutrients.
 Step two uses supplements to work in conjunction with dispensers.
 Supplements work by quickly increasing beneficial bacteria in the water.
 They also work in conjunction with our dispensers.
 Finally, step three is the dispersion of colorants.
-Colorants not only give the pond a great look, they also help to limit the UV rays.
+Colorants not only give the pond a great look, they also help to keep the pond temperature cooler.

 Questions?
 Call customer service at 877-948-0303 or email email@example.com